Botswana Travel

 International SOS

 The University of Pennsylvania provides (at no cost to you) International SOS (ISOS) benefits.
 Through International SOS, Penn provides members of the Penn community who travel abroad on a Penn-affiliated activity, 24-hour worldwide assistance and emergency evacuation services.
 This includes pre-trip planning advice, access to country-specific travel/health/safety/security information, and in-country medical and personal assistance.
 For more information, read this summary of benefits.
-Register your trip with Penn's Global Activities Registry to be automatically registered for ISOS.
+Register your trip with Penn's My Trips to be automatically registered for ISOS.
 Make sure to print your membership card to carry with you on your travels.

 Travel Health & Safety